09 Feb What Are the Symptoms of Radon Poisoning?

 - See a medical professional.
 If you notice any of the signs above, it’s critical that you see a doctor and express your concerns.
 Your doctor will conduct the appropriate medical tests in order to get you back on your feet.

 - Have your home tested for radon.
 Radon mitigation is important because it is the best method to rid your house of radon gas if your home is displaying signs of radon in your home.
-Call a professional radon mitigation company, such as American Radon, for radon testing today.

 Symptoms of High Radon in Your Home